About Student Life

-Students are given a full orientation about health and safety, and are often reminded of precautions they can take to stay healthy in Santiago and during our campo immersions.
-Student Life for Encuentro Dominicano has also created a Health and Safety Guide for students and parents to help prepare for a healthy time abroad and a healthy return.
+Students are given a full orientation about health and safety, and are often reminded of precautions they can take to stay healthy in Santiago and during campo immersions.
+Creighton-ILAC has created a Health and Safety Guide for students and parents to help prepare for a healthy time abroad and a healthy return.

-The vast majority of Encuentro Students stay healthy and happy throughout the duration of their time in the DR. However, in the case that a student does become sick, the Student Life Director will assist the student in finding the appropriate care and accompany the student to any medical consults or laboratory analyses.
-In the case of an emergency, the student will be taken by the Student Life Director to HOMS Hospital - a first class private hospital located in Santiago.
+The vast majority of Encuentro students stay healthy and happy throughout the duration of their time in the DR. However, in the case that a student does become sick, Creighton-ILAC staff will assist the student in finding the appropriate care and accompany the student to any medical consults or laboratory analyses.
+In the case of an emergency, the student will be taken by a staff member to HOMS Hospital - a first class private hospital located in Santiago.

 Student Life Excursions

-In order to help students fully immerse into Dominican culture, Student Life provides free excursions and activities in which students can choose to participate.
+In order to help students fully immerse into Dominican culture, Creighton-ILAC Student Life provides optional free excursions throughout the semester program.
 In the past, cultural activities have included: